Finland, Sweden brush off Moscow's warning on joining Nato

 Russia's statement came as Moscow's relations with the West sank to the lowest point since the Cold War over Russia's invasion of Ukraine.

-"It's obvious that if Finland and Sweden join Nato, which is, first of all, a military organization, it will entail serious military-political consequences, which would require retaliatory steps by the Russian Federation," Zakharova said at a news briefing on Friday.
+"It's obvious that if Finland and Sweden join Nato, which is, first of all, a military organisation, it will entail serious military-political consequences, which would require retaliatory steps by the Russian Federation," Zakharova said at a news briefing on Friday.

 Zakharova argued that while every state has a sovereign right to choose ways of ensuring its security, all members of the Organization for Security and Cooperation in Europe confirmed their adherence to the principle that the security of one state shouldn't be achieved to the detriment of another country's security.